-A sea of spinnakers, maxis crossing tacks with Folkboats, a grand day out for all and you have the JP Morgan Asset Management Round the Island Race.
+A sea of spinnakers, maxis crossing tacks with Folkboats - the Round the Island Race is a grand day out for all.
 Bob Fisher captures a snapshot of British yachting since 1931

 When Major Cyril Windeler suggested to the Island Sailing Club that it should run a race round the Isle of Wight, it was to him an obvious opportunity for the owners of smaller yachts to enjoy a bigger than usual competition.